Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - PIR motion sensors with optional temperature/humidity report to Home Assistant, causing a 20 minute standby.
 - Be sure to use a 100nf decoupling capacitor across temp sensor Vcc and Gnd to prevent spurious PIR hits.
 - Use most any ESPxyz here.
 Standardizing with ESP32 keeps my life simple, if inelegant.
-- Add a white Ailkin USB plug and some velcro tape to the assembly and plug it in.
+- Add a white Ailkin USB power adapter and some velcro tape to the assembly and plug it in.
 	- The blue LED is easily visible when motion is detected.
 - Software for the PIR sensor is at https://github.com/Bobbo117/Cellular-IoT-Monitor/blob/main/src/AmbientAP/AmbientAP.ino .
 	-  Use ID 4,5,and 6 for 3 PIR sensors